CVEProject/sadp-pilot/README.md

 Software is made of other software.
 When the upstream software has a vulnerability, it'd be nice to know if and to what extent downstream software is affected, and what to do about it.
 This SADP pilot is a way for the CVE Program to decide if and how to support status information about downstream inheritance of upstream vulnerabilities.
 While not strictly planning to implement [Vulnerability Exploitability eXchange (VEX)](https://github.com/CVEProject/sadp-pilot/blob/main/README.md), the SADP pilot will essentially implement VEX, or at least meet the material [requirements](https://github.com/SBOM-Community/documents/blob/main/README.md#minimum-requirements-for-vex) of VEX.

+One expected use case is that vulnerability scanning and management could be improved by combining SADP (VEX) information with existing detection mechanisms, reducing false positive and possibly other incorrect results (see [Q4](#q4)).

 ## Test CVE Services SADP Pilot Environment

 Participating SADPs will have accounts and credentials for a test environment.
 The instance will use production data and sync roughly daily.
 SADPs will only be permitted to [add (PUT) SADP information](https://cveawg.mitre.org/api-docs/#/CVE%20Record/cveAdpUpdateSingle) to existing CVE Records and manage users for their SADP organizations.